iu2019/sprint_10/README.md

 - One hash sign allowed at the end of the address, either followed by dash or not

 Reasonable limitations are applied to the length of each input.

+ver 0.0.2
+- Now allowing hash sign in any web site address, not only an ip-based one
+- Now limiting number of slahses to one in every occasion: //abc//dce disallowed
+- Port number leading zeros disallowed, values 0 - 65535 only allowed